Vermont Grant Helps Student Pursue Calling By Wendy Reese

 I began to research 300 hour YTT’s.
 In Vermont there are at least 4 that I could find and, of course, Kripalu was nearby.
 All were a significant financial investment.
 A few were also such a long drive that housing would be required.

 Since moving to Vermont 2 years ago, my business has struggled.
 Money has been tight.
 I had to find an alternative to actually follow through with this calling.
+I began looking into scholarships for yoga teacher training.
 A friend told me about a grant called VSAC through the State of Vermont for non-degree courses that would improve employability.
 Applicants may receive this grant for up to two enrollment terms per financial aid year (July 1-June 30) and a total of six terms of Non-Degree grants in a lifetime.

 The institution must be eligible and approved.
-A few of the YTT’s were, however, Soma Institute was not.
+A few of the YTT’s were, however, Soma Yoga Institute was not.
 I reached out to Liz and asked her about it.
 I applied for the grant.
 VSAC provided enrollment papers for Liz.
-Both of us were accepted- she for the school and myself for a grant!
+Both of us were accepted- she for the school and myself for a scholarship for yoga teacher training!
 2/3 of my tuition was covered.
 I still had to pay for books and the remaining tuition, but that was far more feasible than the full burden of tuition.

 This is a brilliant way for Vermont residents interested in doing a yoga teacher training to be able to afford it.